American Sign Language: Population

 Counting the number of ASL signers is difficult because ASL users have never been counted by the American census.
 (Note: Although some surveys of smaller scope measure ASL use, such as the California Department of Education recording ASL use in the home when children begin school, ASL use in the general American population has not been directly measured.
 See Mitchell, Young, Bachleda & Karchmer (2006).)
+There have been proposals to add ASL as a language people could report they know other than English on the US census, but this was not listed as a language option on the census of 2020.
 The ultimate source for current estimates of the number of ASL users in the United States is a report for the National Census of the Deaf Population (NCDP) by Schein and Delk (1974).
 Based on a 1972 survey of the NCDP, Schein and Delk provided estimates consistent with a signing population between 250,000 and 500,000.
 The survey did not distinguish between ASL and other forms of signing; in fact, the name "ASL" was not yet in widespread use.

 Incorrect figures are sometimes cited for the population of ASL users in the United States based on misunderstandings of known statistics.
 Demographics of the deaf population have been confused with those of ASL use since adults who become deaf late in life rarely use ASL in the home.
 That accounts for currently-cited estimations that are greater than 500,000; such mistaken estimations can reach as high as 15,000,000.
-A 100,000-person lower bound has been cited for ASL users; the source of that figure is unclear, but it may be an estimate of prelingual deafness, which is correlated with but not equivalent to signing.
+A 100,000-person lower bound has been cited for ASL users; the source of that figure is unclear, but it may be an estimate of prelingual deafness, which is when a person is found to have hearing loss prior to acquiring their first language.

 ASL is sometimes incorrectly cited as the third- or fourth-most-spoken language in the United States.
 Those figures misquote Schein and Delk (1974), who actually concluded that ASL speakers constituted the third-largest population "requiring an interpreter in court".
 Although that would make ASL the third-most used language among monolinguals other than English, it does not imply that it is the fourth-most-spoken language in the United States since speakers of other languages may also speak English.